-From the introduction of next-generation LTE to extensive cost optimisation processes, BTC is championing change when it comes to connectivity
+From the introduction of next-generation LTE to extensive cost optimisation processes, the Botswana Telecommunications Corporation is championing change when it comes to connectivity.

 Much like the rest of Africa, Botswana’s telecommunications market is evolving rapidly.

 As the rise of long-term evolution (LTE) technologies remains meteoric, and 2G and 3G continue to be replaced by their modernised successors in the form of 4G and even 5G, the country is beginning to leverage a host of new, transformative capabilities.

 The crux of these is mobile connectivity, an industry that is anticipated to grow at roughly 12.3 percent per year and account for 79.3 percent of national telecom service revenue by 2023.
 Combine this with a whole host of associated branches such as the internet of things and cloud services, and it’s easy to see why Botswana is gearing up for a period of extensive, progressive change.

 This in mind, it’s understandably exciting times for Botswana Telecommunications Corporation (BTC).

 An organisation established almost four decades ago to provide, develop, operate and manage Botswana’s national and international telecommunications services, the now privatised entity stands front and centre of the industry, helping to facilitate the aforementioned ascendancy.